smutchle/ai_teaching_tools/README.md

 1. **Viz Builder** - Allows you (or your students) to build live, interactive visualizations using LLM prompting.
 2. **Course Creator** - A robust tool for generating complete online curriculums using a LLM.
-3. **AI Handwritten Notes to LaTeX/Word/Quarto/PDF Converter** - Converts AI handwritten notes into LaTeX, Word, Quarto, or LaTeX format.
+3. **Handwritten Notes to LaTeX/Word/Quarto/PDF Converter** - Converts AI handwritten notes into LaTeX, Word, Quarto, or LaTeX format.
 4. **App Monitor** - A tool to monitor your streamlit apps (e.g. Viz Builder and Course Creator, etc.)

 ### Preconfiguration